Jacqueline Quinn: Career

 In 2019 Jacqueline started her career as an educator at the Fashion Institute of Technology where she was a lecturer for the pre-college programs.
 Upon completion of her Masters, she was offered a position as Adjunct Professor where she taught final year portfolio Design for graduating students.
 Jacqueline currently teaches two courses in Fashion Design at The Fashion Institute of Technology.

-In October of 2021 Jacqueline was offered a Professorship at Parsons, The New School.
+In October 2021 Jacqueline was offered a Professorship at Parsons, The New School.
 Due to her practical experience in the Fashion industry fused with her business instincts, it was only natural for Jacqueline to teach “Fashion Entrepreneurship“.

 Jacqueline’s new collection was launched in New York and Europe earlier this year with couture pieces available online and exclusively from Om Diva Boutique, Dublin.
 With all of her experience, Jacqueline is now focused on creating the new collection and remains a creative consultant with major brands in fashion on a platform in the global arena.

 Irish Central states that Quinn "continues to impress and represents Irish designers in a market where many have failed before her".